 What is Manslaughter?

 One category of manslaughter is where the person intended the victim to be killed or seriously harmed, but the law allows a possible verdict of manslaughter.
-These cases always start out as murder cases, but can be reduced to manslaughter on the basis of diminished responsibility, loss of control, or a suicide pact.
+These cases always start out as murder cases, but the jury can be asked to return a verdict of manslaughter on the basis of diminished responsibility, loss of control, or a suicide pact.

 These cases are called voluntary manslaughter, because the defendant still had an intention to kill.

-Here, the prosecution would charge murder and it is for the defence to raise the defence of diminished responsibility, loss of control or suicide pact.
+Here, the defendant would be charged with murder, and it is for the manslaughter solicitors to raise the defence of diminished responsibility, loss of control or a suicide pact.

 For a verdict of manslaughter, the abnormality also has to have resulted in the accused person having substantial difficulty with doing one of the following three things: